 When it comes to choosing a spirit to drink, the choices are plenty.
-Choosing the best one can be a daunting task thanks to the many options available today.
-Today, the comparison between Cognac vs whiskey dominates a majority of late-night conversations.
+Choosing the best one can be a daunting task thanks to the many options available.
+Today, the comparison between French Cognac vs whiskey (from the States) dominates a majority of late-night conversations.
 The fight between the two drinks is older than the drinks themselves.

 Let’s recap the 4 differences between Cognac vs Whiskey: